kingsmanrip/ERPversionBoss/README.md

   - Enhanced reporting to show both gross and net payment amounts
   - Added tooltips to display detailed deduction information in reports
   - Fixed edge cases in payroll report calculations
+  - Fixed critical issues with the PayrollPayment model to properly handle gross and net amounts
+  - Improved validation for payroll payment forms
 - **Net Profit Calculation**: Added functionality to track actual net profit (money collected minus expenses) for each project and company-wide
   - Color-coded profit displays (green for positive, red for negative)
   - Comprehensive test coverage for the net profit calculation functionality